bjodah/cython/docs/src/userguide/external_C_code.rst

-    You do not need to use either of these to make declarations from one Cython module available to another Cython module – you should use the :keyword:`cimport` statement for that.
-Sharing Declarations Between Cython Modules.
+    You do not need to use either of these to make declarations from one Cython module available to another Cython module – you should use the :keyword:`cimport` statement for that, see :ref:`sharing-declarations`.

 Public Declarations
 ---------------------